 READ MORE: The Fatherly Guide to Sleep

-What To Use Instead: If you absolutely have to use a bumper, despite it still not being recommended, then using a breathable mesh version is the only option.
+What to Use Instead: If you absolutely have to use a bumper, despite it still not being recommended, then using a breathable mesh version is the only option.
 Make sure it’s one with velcro and not ties, since those run a risk of entanglement and even strangulation.

-Why You Shouldn’t Use It: Sleep positioners, sometimes called “bolsters” or “wedges”, are widely recommended against by the FDA and other organizations.
+Why You Shouldn’t Use It: Sleep positioners, sometimes called “bolsters” or “wedges,” are widely recommended against by the FDA and other organizations.
 While parents use them in an effort to prevent SIDS, they instead become a suffocation hazard themselves.

-What To Use Instead: Nothing.
-The National Institute of Child Health and Human Development (NICHHD) recommends an empty crib free of positioners, pillows, stuffed animals or other items that might pose a suffocation hazard.
+What to Use Instead: Nothing.
+The National Institute of Child Health and Human Development (NICHHD) recommends an empty crib free of positioners, pillows, stuffed animals, or other items that might pose a suffocation hazard.

-Why You Shouldn’t Use It: Crib tents were created to prevent children from being injured from climbing out of their cribs, but the CPSC has recalled crib tents due to a fatality and another serious injury resulting from the use of these hazardous products.
+Why You Shouldn’t Use It: Crib tents were created to prevent children from being injured from climbing out of their cribs, but the CPSC has recalled crib tents due to a fatality and another serious injuries resulting from the use of these hazardous products.

-What To Use Instead: Basically if your child is old enough to be climbing completely out of their crib then it’s time to switch to a convertible crib they can get out easily or a small bed.
+What to Use Instead: Basically if your child is old enough to be climbing completely out of their crib then it’s time to switch to a convertible crib they can get out easily, or a small bed.

 Why You Shouldn’t Use It: While it might be tempting to pile on some blankets to keep your child warm at night, all you’re really doing is introducing a possible suffocation hazard into their crib.
 The AAP recommends not having any blankets whatsoever in the crib.